Lilac Festival closes out this weekend; Here’s your guide

-ROCHESTER, N.Y. — The 126th annual Rochester Lilac Festival is underway.
-For 10 days in a row, Highland Park will be filled with live music, shopping, and the fragrant scent of Lilacs.
+ROCHESTER, N.Y. — The 126th annual Rochester Lilac Festival closes out this weekend.
+It’s your last chance to enjoy live music, shopping, and the fragrant scent of Lilacs in Highland Park.

 Saturday and Sunday, May 11 -12, and Saturday and Sunday, May 18-19: Art in the Park takes place on both weekends of the festival.
 There will be art up the hill from the main festival site on Reservoir Ave.